cja1/guardianberry/rpiInstallationNotes.md

 ```
 libcamera-hello
 ```
 The monitor will show the camera image for 5 seconds.
-Increase the timeout by appending `-t [duration]sec`.
-Example:
+Increase the timeout by appending `-t [duration_in_ms]`.
+Example for 100 seconds:
 ```
-libcamera-hello -t 100sec
+libcamera-hello -t 100000
 ```

 _If you don't have a monitor_